Evorsiooo/commerce-website/docs/PHASE1_SETUP.md

 1. Create a new Supabase project (US East preferred) and note the **Project Reference**.
 2. In **Authentication → Providers**:
-   - Enable **Discord**.
-Copy the client ID/secret from your Discord application and set the redirect URL to `https://<project-ref>.supabase.co/auth/v1/callback`.
+   - Enable **Auth0** with your unified OAuth broker and set the redirect URL to `https://<project-ref>.supabase.co/auth/v1/callback`.
-   - Enable **Auth0** with a custom app that connects to your Roblox OAuth bridge.
-Use the same redirect URL and expose the connection as `auth0`.
+   - Disable Supabase's built-in Discord provider.
+Discord now authenticates through Auth0 alongside Roblox, so Supabase only needs the Auth0 provider enabled.
 3. In **Authentication → URL Configuration**, set the site URL to your Vercel deployment (or `http://localhost:3000` for development).
 4. In **Storage → Buckets**, create buckets for `business-logos`, `property-photos`, and `audit-attachments`.
 Leave them private for now.
 5. Open the SQL editor and run `db/migrations/0001_initial_schema.sql` to seed enums, tables, and RLS policies.